Defining a Digital Product

 This week, GMail announced images are on by default.
 If you're a marketer, you might have seen some posts about how exciting this is that we can now track emails again.

-The perils of ecommerce.
-Objects may appear larger and better than they actually are
+The perils of ecommerce and how objects may appear larger and better

 Ever bought something online that wasn't what you thought it was?

-If my customers mainly use mobile devices, doesn't that mean I should be building a phone app?
+If my customers mainly use mobile devices, should I be building a phone app?

 Most of our projects now have over 50% mobile traffic.
 So mobile strategy is becoming increasingly important